 - All players and staff on the team bench MUST have a current US Club Soccer player pass card.

 - Referee Fees must be paid before each game.
-Cash on the field.
-Each team pays ½ of the total fees due
+Please do not agree to Venmo, Zelle, Bitcoin, etc. Cash on the field.
+Each team pays ½ of the total fees due.

 Unlimited substitutions are allowed in all age groups, Flights 1, 2, 3 and 4 as follows (not including Discovery NPL):

-- Substitutions by either team are allowed at any stoppage of play with the permission of the Referee.
+- Unlimited substitutions by either team are allowed on any stoppage of play with the permission of the Referee.
 Referees will be instructed not to allow substitutions that are deemed “excessive” or of a “time-wasting” nature.

 - Substitutes must wait at the halfway line (off of the Field of play) until the Field Player has left the Field of Play and/or the Referee has indicated the substitute may enter the Field of Play.